aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 ## Select Editing Restriction Type

-Aspose.Words allows you to control the way you restrict the content using the [ProtectionType](https://apireference.aspose.com/words/cpp/namespace/aspose.words#protectiontype) enumeration parameter.
+Aspose.Words enables you to control the way you restrict the content using the [ProtectionType](https://apireference.aspose.com/words/cpp/namespace/aspose.words#protectiontype) enumeration parameter.
 This will enable you to select an exact type of protection such as the following:

 * AllowOnlyComments
 * AllowOnlyFormFields